 - Glowing Eyes of Doom: Its eponymous "silver eyes", the only feature seen of the animal in its unmutated form.

-- Last of His Kind: Izac is a clone of the very last Atlas Tiger known to science.
+- Last of His Kind: Izac is a clone of the very last Artes Tiger known to science.

 - Lightning Bruiser: Izac is incredibly swift and strong, so much that it overwhelmed Ultraman Agul when they fought each other.
 It even manages to give Ultraman Gaia a hard time in his Supreme Form.

 - Madness Mantra: When Gamu hears the monster's thoughts, he hears only "I will survive, Gaia.", as the creature still retains its Earthly animal instinct.

 - Panthera Awesome: A mutant tiger kaiju, although he also has a mane like a lion.

 - Spell My Name with an "S": Izac or Izak?

 - Spring Jump: Since its a tiger, Izac can still pounce, and due to now being a kaiju, it can pounce very high into the air.

 - In a Single Bound: Not only is Izac able to jump a thousand feet into the air, but can pounce at a length of a thousand feet.

 - Super Speed: Can run so fast not even Gaia's Supreme Mode was able to counter it.